Every patient is assigned a dedicated rehab team of physicians, therapists, nurses and more, to help them along the road to recovery.

 You provide the emotional support to the patient.
 Family and friends also provide the health care team with important facts about the patient’s past history and can help watch for changes.
 Team members will show you what you can do to help with the recovery process.

 Case Managers provide emotional support to help the patient and the family adjust to being in the hospital.
 The case managers coordinate discharge planning, referral to community resources, and answer questions about insurance or disability.
 They relay information from weekly team meetings and facilitate communication between team members, the patient, and family as needed.

 Physical therapists help the patient work toward maximizing their independence and quality of life by focusing on physical mobility training.
 Treatment may include range of motion/flexibility of the legs, strengthening or muscle re-education, balance, walking/gait training, stair climbing, transfer training, bed mobility training, education and if necessary instruction in the use of equipment such as walkers, canes, or wheelchairs.

 Occupational Therapists (OT)

-Occupational therapists help the patient work toward maximizing their independence and quality of life by focusing on Activities of Daily Living (ADL), that is, functional activities that the person performs every day.
+Occupational therapists help the patient work toward maximizing their independence and quality of life by focusing on Activities of Daily Living (ADL).
+ADLs are functional activities that the person performs every day.
 OT activities may include bathing, dressing, grooming, toileting, feeding, sexuality education, functional transfers, functional communication (writing, typing, using the phone etc.) and home management.